Guide to jewellery and valuables insurance

 Make sure you check the terms and conditions of any policy thoroughly - accidental damage claims could exclude high-risk items like jewellery, so confirm you're covered in the way you think.

-Keeping your jewellery insurance up-to-date
+Keeping your jewellery and watch insurance up-to-date

 As the value of silver and gold fluctuates, it's important to check that you're not under-insured.

 If your jewellery has appreciated in value, pay-outs for individual items named in your policy may only reach the amount they were originally covered for, despite now being worth more.

 Because of this, it's important to have your jewellery revalued regularly - this may come at a cost, but it may be outweighed by the amount you could lose out on if you're under-insured.

 If you inherit jewellery and aren't sure of its worth, get it valued to make sure it's properly protected.

 Don't forget to let your insurer know after Christmas, engagements, weddings, birthdays and other special occasions if you've received jewellery, as you'll need to add it to your policy.

 You should be aware that insurers sometimes offer a voucher in place of cash when a claim is made for jewellery.

 This means that the amount you're reimbursed for is in the form of a jewellery-specific gift card which can be used in selected high street and independent jewellers.

 If you want to be reimbursed in cash instead, you may be offered less than the estimated loss.